General Options

 IRI software makes it easy for data and information stewards to control the data that Data Warehouse ETL architects, business users, governance teams, and report designers can access or affect.
 The ability to mask data during movement, manipulation, and reporting (for example), allows you to build data stewardship into your processes.

-Access to masked data in products like IRI FieldShield can be controlled through differential access to job scripts and field encryption keys.
+For example, access to masked data in products like IRI FieldShield can be controlled through differential access to job scripts and field encryption keys.
 For example, authorized users with a copy of the FieldShield executable (or DDM library) and correct script (or application) and decryption key will be able to see original plaintext values, whereas everyone else would not; they would only see the ciphertext at rest.
 Encryption keys can be managed in several ways as well, including in AD-compatible systems like Azure Key Vault.

 IRI metadata access and activity can be further role-managed through free Eclipse team plug-ins like Git, CVS, and Subversion, or the erwin EDGE (Quest data governance) platform's IAM-controlled release manager for ETL, data quality, data masking, etc. projects in the IRI Voracity platform (which includes FieldShield, DarkShield, et al).